apolopena/gls-tools/README.md

 All `gls-tools` scripts should be executed through bash via a `curl` process substitution.

+NONE OF THESE TOOLS ARE READY FOR PUBLIC USE.
+THIS LINE WILL BE REMOVED PRIOR TO THE INITIAL RELEASE.

 If you would like to use `wget` or `fetch` to execute `gls-tools` scripts you can but the implemenation for that is for that is left up to you.
 #### Note: _Bash 4.0 or higher is required._ If you run these scripts outside of Gitpod and you are using a mac you will need to [update your version of bash](https://clubmate.fi/upgrade-to-bash-4-in-mac-os-x)
 <hr>